Abyssinian Guinea Pig vs American Guinea Pig: Complete Comparison (2026)

 Health and Lifespan Comparison

 Abyssinian Guinea Pig has a typical lifespan of 5-7 years, while American Guinea Pig lives approximately 5-7 years.
 Health profiles differ significantly between these small animals.
 Abyssinian Guinea Pig is predisposed to Vitamin C Deficiency, Respiratory Infections, Other Concerns, with associated veterinary costs for monitoring and treatment.
 American Guinea Pig faces its own health challenges including Vitamin C Deficiency (Scurvy), Respiratory Infections, Dental Problems.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two small animals based on these risk profiles.
-Prospective owners should discuss breed-specific health screening with a exotic veterinarian before making their decision.
+Prospective owners should discuss breed-specific health screening with an exotic veterinarian before making their decision.

 Best for Low-Maintenance Health